alessandrobof/snpbeta/README.md

 # snpbeta

-Snpbeta is a python script to calculate "beta" and "se" statistics from snp frequency, n and z variables.
+Snpbeta is a python script to transform z to beta in summary statistics.